 Klarna is a combination of a buy now, pay later system and a browser.
 In the app, you have the option to browse your favourite stores and start shopping.

-When you browse a store, it looks the same as visiting on a browser, but when you get to the checkout, Klarna detects the amount and creates a ghost card.
+When you browse a store, it looks the same as visiting on a browser, but Klarna detects the amount and creates a ghost card when you get to the checkout.

 The ghost can only be used for that transaction.
 You also have the option to fill in the total amount if the Klarna app does not recognise the card amount.
 Before paying for the amount, you have the chance to see the payout plan.

 What makes Klarna different from PayPal is the support of stores.
-Unlike PayPal, you can go to any store that supports credit card and pay with your Klarna account.
+Unlike PayPal, you can go to any store that supports credit cards and pay with your Klarna account.

 PayPal is a solid platform to pay for goods over the internet.
 With its wide availability and strict rules, it is an on the go payment method for millions of users worldwide.
 Other than shopping, you can send money to another PayPal account.